Percentage: Other uses

 The word "percentage" is often a misnomer in the context of sports statistics, when the referenced number is expressed as a decimal proportion, not a percentage: "The Phoenix Suns' Shaquille O'Neal led the NBA with a .609 field goal percentage (FG%) during the 2008–09 season."
 (O'Neal made 60.9% of his shots, not 0.609%.)
 Likewise, the winning percentage of a team, the fraction of matches that the club has won, is also usually expressed as a decimal proportion; a team that has a .500 winning percentage has won 50% of their matches.
 The practice is probably related to the similar way that batting averages are quoted.

-As "percent" it is used to describe the steepness of the slope of a road or railway, formula for which is 100 × rise/run which could also be expressed as the tangent of the angle of inclination times 100.
+As "percent" it is used to describe the grade or slope, the steepness of a road or railway, formula for which is 100 × rise/run which could also be expressed as the tangent of the angle of inclination times 100.
 This is the ratio of distances a vehicle would advance vertically and horizontally, respectively, when going up- or downhill, expressed in percent.

 Percentage is also used to express composition of a mixture by mass percent and mole percent.